marcusoftnet/marcusoftnet.github.io/_posts/2007-10-01-send-mail-with-vbnet-and-get.md

 favorite language VB.NET:

-`' Create the messageDim message As New MailMessage` `' This is adress that will get notifiedmessage.From = New MailAddress("me@home.com")message.To.Add("to@away.com")message.Subject = "Subject"message.Body = "The complete body of the mail"' Set DeliveryNotificationOptions.OnFailure to state that the From-adress' should be notified if the recipient couldn't be reachedmessage.DeliveryNotificationOptions = DeliveryNotificationOptions.OnFailure' Create smtp-serviceDim smtpService As New Net.Mail.SmtpClient("mysmtp.server.com")'Send the messagesmtpService.Send(message)`
+`' Create the messageDim message As New MailMessage` `' This is address that will get notifiedmessage.From = New MailAddress("me@home.com")message.To.Add("to@away.com")message.Subject = "Subject"message.Body = "The complete body of the mail"' Set DeliveryNotificationOptions.OnFailure to state that the From-address' should be notified if the recipient couldn't be reachedmessage.DeliveryNotificationOptions = DeliveryNotificationOptions.OnFailure' Create smtp-serviceDim smtpService As New Net.Mail.SmtpClient("mysmtp.server.com")'Send the messagesmtpService.Send(message)`

 As i've told my project for some days now this problem is probably the one I've put in most effort on, in all my project, in total... and here